MatPont/MT-PGA/README.md

 ### Install Paraview

-First, go in the root of the extracted archive then run the following commands:
+First, go outside of this repository then run the following commands:
 (replace the 4 in "make -j4" by the number of available cores on your system)

 ```bash